Ben-JClark/asynchronous-website/README.md

 Download and install Xampp on your system https://www.apachefriends.org/download.html

-For Linux you will have to
+For Linux you will have to run the commands to:
 Change the permissions to the installer

 ```